 The Sierra is born (officially)

-1973 saw GM completely redesign its pickup truck line with longer wheelbases and the debut of a four-door crew cab, no officially named the Sierra.
-Engine choices ranged from a 100-horsepower, 250-cubic-inch inline six on the low end to a 240-horse 454 V8.
+1973 saw GM completely redesign its pickup truck line with longer wheelbases and the debut of a four-door crew cab, now officially named the Sierra.
+Engine choices ranged from a 100-horsepower, 250-cubic-inch inline-six on the low end, to a 240-horse 454 V8.
 The Sierra was built very similarly to its counterpart, the Silverado, except for the variations in the grilles and, of course, the nameplates.

-Even with the worldwide fuel shortage in 1975, GMC remained tough and made it through.
-In 1976, GMC introduced, for the first time, a Crew Cab truck, as a solution to those who wanted to haul more than just equipment.
-In addition, they improved the interiors of the truck to be more people friendly, replacing the metal fittings along the surfaces with padded, softer materials.
+In 1976, GMC introduced, for the first time, a crew cab truck as a solution to those who wanted to haul more than just equipment.
+In addition, they improved the truck interiors to be more people-friendly, replacing the metal fittings along surfaces with padded, softer materials.

-Just one year later, in 1977, GMC would celebrate its 75th anniversary, but sadly, they didn't do much celebrating in the way of new and improved models.
+Just one year later, in 1977, GMC would celebrate its 75th anniversary, but sadly, they didn't do much celebrating in the way of introducing new and improved models.
 Like they say, if it's not broke, don't fix it.
-And since GMC trucks were in third place for truck sales, despite the fuel crises just a couple years earlier, it definitely wasn't broke.
+And since GMC trucks were in third place for truck sales — despite the fuel crises just a couple years earlier — it definitely wasn't broke.

 Talk about a facelift

 GM's next complete overhaul of its Sierra truck line wouldn't occur until the 1988 model year with trucks sporting a third more glass for improved visibility and a marked focus on more luxury items, such as upholstery and instrumentation.
-The exterior of the trucks changed, too with more of a rounded look as opposed to the sharper edges found on previous models.
 That 80's-era “luxury" pales in comparison to today's models, but was impressive for a truck in its time.
+The truck's exterior changed too with more of a rounded look, as opposed to the sharper edges found on previous models.

 There were eight different versions of the C/K line for 1988: Fleetside Single Cab, Fleetside Extended Cab, Fleetside Crew Cab, and Stepside Single Cab, each in either 2WD (C) or 4WD (K) drivelines.
 Engines were a 4.3L V6, 5.0L V8, 5.7L V8 and a 6.2L V8 diesel.
-A 7.4L V8 was available in the ¾-ton and on-ton trucks.
+A 7.4L V8 was available in the three-quarter-ton and one-ton trucks.

-1990 was a big year for GMC as they introduced, first a Work Truck (W/T), which featured a single cab long bed with Cheyenne trim and new grille with black bumpers.
-Second, the GMC 3500 EFI was introduced with an amazingly powerful 454 engine.
+1990 was a big year for GMC as they introduced a Work Truck (W/T), which featured a single cab long bed with Cheyenne trim and new grille with black bumpers.
+Then came, the GMC 3500 EFI with an amazingly powerful 454 engine.
 This engine produced 230 hp and 385 lb-ft of torque making it quite the "get up and go" truck.

 A new generation: 1999-2007

-For the 1999 model year, GM introduced the GMT800 Sierra 1500 SLT under a "classic" personality but with an upgrade.
-These trucks now featured a rear-hinged third door solving the issue of passengers having to climb through the truck to their seat.
-This truck was produced alongside newer models and the heavy-duty GMT 400 pickups were continued through 2000.
-Big news came in 2001 with the new GMT800 Sierra HD.
+For the 1999 model year, GM introduced the GMT800 Sierra 1500 SLT with a "classic" personality but also an upgrade.
+These trucks now featured a rear-hinged third door, solving the issue of passengers having to climb through the truck to the back seat.
+Big news arrived in 2001 with the new GMT800 Sierra HD.

-The 6.0L Vortec 6000 V8 was added for the 2001 HD models, rated at 300 hp, with the GMC Sierra C3 getting an updated 25 hp version of this engine.
-The C3 became the Denali for 2002, and Quadrasteer was added.
-GM made a reworked version of the Sierra in 2003, with a new front end, and a slightly updated rear end.
+The 6.0L Vortec 6000 V8 was added for the 2001 HD models, rated at 300 hp, with the GMC Sierra C3 getting an updated version of this engine.
+The C3 became the Denali for 2002 and Quadrasteer was added.
+GM made a reworked version of the Sierra in 2003, with a new front end and a slightly updated rear end.

-A first for GM, they introduced a hybrid version of the Silverado and Sierra in 2004.
-Calling it a "Parallel Hybrid" truck (PHT), the electric motor housed within the transmission flywheel housing served only to provide engine cranking/starting, battery charging, and powering accessories.
-As the truck came to a stop, the engine automatically shut down and used 42-volt electric power to the starter/generator unit to restart the engine as the brake pedal is released.
+In a first for GM, they introduced a hybrid version of Sierra in 2004.
+Calling it a "Parallel Hybrid" truck (PHT), the electric motor housed within the transmission flywheel housing served only to provide engine cranking/starting, battery charging, and accessory power.
+As the truck slowed to a stop, the engine automatically shut down, and then sent 42-volt electric power to the starter/generator unit to restart the engine when the brake pedal was released.